jaistarx/acl-components/README.md

    always-auth=true
    ```

-3. _[Optional]_ Run this command to install `vsts-npm-auth` if it's not available
+3. Run this command to install `vsts-npm-auth` globally if it's not available

    ```
    npm install -g vsts-npm-auth --registry https://registry.npmjs.com --always-auth false
    ```

-4. Run this command to get an Azure Artifacts token added to your user-level `.npmrc` file
+4. Run this command in your project directory to get an Azure Artifacts token added to your user-level `.npmrc` file

    ```
    npx vsts-npm-auth -config .npmrc
    ```

-   - Login using your `entcorecloud account` and proceed with the instructions given by them
+   - Proceed with the instructions provided.
+If prompted to log in, use your `entcorecloud account`

 - _`Note: Steps 1, 2 and 3 are a one-time setup.
 Step 4 needs to be run again only if npm gives you a 401 Unauthorized error while installing @acl/ui.`_

 5. _[Must]_ Delete `@acl or @acl/ui alias name` from `all the webpack configs`(Eg: inside webpack.config.ts) if it's present

+6. _[Must]_ Delete `@acl or @acl/ui path name` from `tsconfigs`(Eg: inside tsconfig.json or tsconfig.paths.json) if it's present

-6. _[Must]_ Delete `@acl directory` from `src directory` if it's present
+7. _[Must]_ Delete `@acl directory` from `src directory` if it's present

 ### Installation